Deminder/ShutdownTimer/README.md

 make install
 ```

+Before install it will switch the last supported version.
 Then a new login is required to restart gnome-shell.

 ### Tool installation